illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

   * Responsible for deciding on a programming language framework used, any APIs that will be created, and if any frameworks are implemented
   * Once this is chosen -- it is locked in for the rest of the class
   * Language must have a package manager
-  * Use of Firebase is not allowed for this project (its a great product though)
+  * Use of Firebase is not allowed for this project (it is a great product though)
   * Use of non-framework PHP is not allowed
   * Must begin to code and deploy the items decided upon by the Project Manager
 * UI/UX